Lingo56/portfolio/content/projects/Food-DB-App.md

 date = '2021-12-05T02:47:13-08:00'
 draft = false
-title = 'Networked Food Database With UI'
+title = 'Networked Food Database With UI' summary = "App which allows storing a varity of food products."
 +++

 - Created a Java Swing-based desktop app facilitating user-friendly food database management with features like adding, removing, editing, and viewing entries.